 Looking for a way to use that cute blank notebook that’s gathering dust on your bookshelf?
-I know I have quite a few (just take a look at some of my Reels!).
+I know I have quite a few.

 Here are 31 creative, fun, and useful blank notebook ideas on how you can actually start using your cute journals.

 Do you have any blank notebooks lying around the house?
 Chances are, you probably do if you’re reading this post.

 I bet you, and I share a love for all things stationery, and that means that you probably couldn’t stop yourself from buying that cute but maybe unnecessary notebook.

 Or maybe somebody gave it to you as a present, and you want to show your love and gratitude, but you don’t really know what to do with it.
 Whatever your situation is, I’m here to save us all!
 Captain Masha to the rescue!